 Remember, this pregnancy is a major event in your partner's life, too.
-Odds are, his seeming lack of interest has nothing to do with how he feels about you.
-Fear and anxiety about starting a family and being a father (gulp!) may be causing him to take a step back.
-And, what with your swinging moods (don’t deny it!) and shifting hormones, he may be nervous about how you'll react (physically and emotionally) to sex.
+Odds are, their seeming lack of interest has nothing to do with how they feel about you.
+Fear and anxiety about starting a family and being a parent (gulp!) may be causing your partner to take a step back.
+And, what with your swinging moods (don’t deny it!) and shifting hormones, they may be nervous about how you'll react (physically and emotionally) to sex.

-Another possibility is that he’s tentative towards intercourse due to fear of hurting the baby.
-If this is the case, remind him that baby won't feel a thing, and if he doesn’t believe you, drag him to your next OB visit and let her do the talking.
-It also might be be that your husband is uncomfortable having sex “in front” of his child.
-Sounds crazy, perhaps...
-But who says this is a rational time?
+Another possibility is your partner's tentative towards intercourse due to fear of hurting the baby.
+If this is the case, remind them that baby won't feel a thing, and if they don't believe you, drag them to your next OB visit and let the doctor do the talking.
+It also might be that your partner is uncomfortable having sex “in front” of your child.
+Sounds crazy, perhaps...but who says this is a rational time?

 Whatever the case, open lines of communication are essential.
-Being honest about your own needs and fears will encourage him to do the same.
-If the truth is hard to hear—even the most loving, devoted husbands can find intimacy tough during pregnancy—remember that this is a strange journey for both of you.
-Just like you, he's doing his best.
-And, don't forget about other ways to stay connected.
+Being honest about your own needs and fears will encourage your partner to do the same.
+If the truth is hard to hear—even the most loving, devoted partners can find intimacy tough during pregnancy—remember that this is a strange journey for both of you.
+Just like you, they're doing their best.
+And don't forget about other ways to stay connected.
 Back massages, foot rubs, holding hands, and kissing and cuddling can be just as romantic as anything else.